top of page

 So, What’s the Big Difference?

-A gunshot trauma kit is built to handle life threatening trauma.
+A gunshot trauma kit is built to handle life-threatening trauma.
 A standard first aid kit is more for minor injuries, like cuts and bruises.
-And the cost of these 2 kits are quite different.
+And the cost of these 2 kits is quite different.

-If you’re in a high-risk environment — whether in the military, law enforcement, or even outdoor adventures like hunting — you need a gunshot wound first aid kit.
+If you’re in a high-risk environment, whether in the military, law enforcement, or even in outdoor adventures like hunting, you need a gunshot wound first aid kit.
 You’ll be equipped with the right tools to stop heavy bleeding, seal chest wounds, and stabilize someone until help arrives.
 If you’re only dealing with minor injuries around the house, a standard first aid kit will do the job.

 Comments